microsoft/planetary-computer-apis/README.md

 The `pcstac` project provides a STAC API which indexes Microsoft's publicly available [geospatial data](https://planetarycomputer.microsoft.com/catalog) and an API for searching through this large collection.
 The `pctiler` provides visualization and data access capabilities for the data in the Planetary Computer.

-## Azure Functions
+## Azure Functions (a.k.a.
+Funcs)

 This repository also contains Azure Functions that provide additional endpoints for working with Planetary Computer data and metadata.
-This includes Function endpoints for generating images and animations based on STAC searches, using the tiler to render mosaiced data from Collections
+This includes Function endpoints for generating images and animations based on STAC searches, using the tiler to render mosaiced data from Collections.

 ## Collection configuration